KhalfaniW/Candle-Stick-Data-Analyzer/README.md

 **Indicators.vb** is the file that emulates Bollinger Band as well as a few other statistical analytics tools.
-**FrmMain.vb** is the file that does all the calcualtions: splitting the files into, months, sending it to Indicators.vb InputCandle.vb is a late addition: it was created to add candle stick data manually, it may be unstable.
-It was canceled abruptly when my schedule changed.
+**FrmMain.vb** is the file that does all the calcualtions: splitting the files into, months, sending it to Indicators.vb ** InputCandle.vb**  is a late addition: it was created to add candle stick data manually, it may be unstable.
 This code may be unstable but it worked before

 ####Example Candlestick Data